sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 [ACCORDION-BEGIN [Step 1: ](Create a new MDK project in SAP Web IDE)]

+[OPTION BEGIN [Neo]]

-This includes creating the Mobile Development Kit project in the Editor.
+This step includes creating the Mobile Development Kit project in the Editor.

 Launch the SAP Web IDE and select the **MDK perspective** by clicking on the icon in the left panel.